Edward Egan: Episcopal career

-On April 1, 1985, John Paul II appointed Egan as an auxiliary bishop of the Archdiocese of New York and titular bishop of Allegheny.
-He received his episcopal consecration at the Basilica of Saints John and Paul in Rome on May 22, 1985, by Cardinal Bernardin Gantin, with Archbishop John O'Connor and Bishop John Keating serving as co-consecrators.
+On April 1, 1985, John Paul II appointed Egan as an auxiliary bishop of New York and titular bishop of Allegheny.
+He received his episcopal consecration at the Basilica of Saints John and Paul on May 22, 1985, by Cardinal Bernardin Gantin, with Archbishop John O'Connor and Bishop John Keating serving as co-consecrators.
 He selected as his episcopal motto: "In the Holiness of the Truth" Ephesians 4:24.
 As an auxiliary bishop, Egan served as vicar for education.

 Bishop of Bridgeport

-On November 5, 1988, John Paul II appointed Egan as the third bishop of the Diocese of Bridgeport.
+On November 5, 1988, John Paul II appointed Egan as the third bishop of Bridgeport.
 He was installed on December 14, 1988.

 During his tenure, Egan oversaw the reorganization of Catholic schools.
 He also raised $45 million for diocesan schools through a fundraising campaign, "Faith in the Future."
 The diocesan Catholic Charities under his tenure became the largest private social service agency in Fairfield County, Connecticut.
 To support the 12 Hispanic parishes in the diocese, he brought Spanish-speaking priests to Bridgeport from Colombia.
 Egan also established a home for retired priests and a school for children with special needs.

 Within the United States Conference of Catholic Bishops (USCCB), Egan served as chair of the board of governors of the Pontifical North American College and of the Committee on Science and Human Values.
 He was also a member of the Committee on Canonical Affairs, the Committee on Education, the Committee on National Collections, and the Committee on Nominations, and served two terms on the USCCB administrative board.

 Archbishop of New York

-John Paul II appointed Egan as archbishop of the Archdiocese of New York on May 11, 2000, a week after Archbishop O'Connor's death.
+John Paul II appointed Egan as archbishop of New York on May 11, 2000, a week after Archbishop O'Connor's death.
 Egan was installed on June 19, 2000, with soprano Renée Fleming performing at the ceremony.

 On becoming archbishop, Egan prioritized the encouragement of vocations to the priesthood.
-Besides private initiatives, each year on the Feast of St. Joseph (March 19), he offered a mass for prospective high school and college men.
+Besides private initiatives, each year on the Feast of St. Joseph (March 19th), he offered a mass for prospective high school and college men.
 Egan appointed two priests as vocation directors to aid him in promoting the priesthood, although they were unable to reverse the declining trend.

-Egan was elevated to the cardinalate by John Paul II at the consistory of February 21, 2001, becoming the cardinal-priest of Ss.
-Ioannis et Pauli (Sts.
-John and Paul).
-As cardinal, one of Egan's main concerns was the archdiocesan seminary in Yonkers, New York.
+Egan was elevated to the cardinalate by John Paul II at the consistory of February 21, 2001, becoming the cardinal-priest of the Basilica of Ss.
+Ioannis et Pauli in Rome As cardinal, one of Egan's main concerns was the archdiocesan seminary in Yonkers, New York.
 In March 2001, he announced the restructuring of the seminary faculty.
-A Staten Island pastor, Peter Finn, was chosen as seminary rector.
-Egan also added Avery Dulles, Sara Butler, and John DiNoia to the faculty.
+A Staten Island pastor, Reverend Peter Finn, was chosen as seminary rector.
 The minor seminary, then located in Riverdale, Bronx, was moved to the campus of the major seminary.